 Sign up for or unsubscribe from updates related to the Trinity Bellwoods Park Access and Circulation Study.

 This project has been classified as an Involve project based on the International Association for Public Participation Spectrum.
-This means we work directly with the public, stakeholders and rightsholders throughout the process to ensure that ideas and aspirations are understood and considered in the study.
+This means the City works directly with the public, stakeholders and rightsholders throughout the process to ensure that ideas and aspirations are understood and considered in the study.

-This project will have a Community Advisory Committee (CAC) made up of both representatives from key stakeholder groups and residents that represent the demographics of the overall community.
+This project has a Community Advisory Committee (CAC) made up of both representatives from key stakeholder groups and residents that represent the demographics of the overall community.
 The CAC’s mandate is to provide a forum for feedback, guidance and advice to the project team at key decision points during the community engagement process.
-The CAC will meet approximately three to four times over the course of the project.
+The CAC met approximately three times over the course of the project.
 The CAC is not a decision-making body and does not speak on behalf of the entire community.

 In this phase, the City gathered feedback from community members, the Community Advisory Committee and stakeholders on their experiences with the park’s entrances and pathways, as well as suggestions for improvement.